Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 #### Network Load Balancer

+* Operates at the connection level
 * Ultra-high performance, allows for TCP(Layer 4):
   * Forward TCP & UDP traffic to your instances
   * Handle millions of request per seconds
   * Less latency ~100 ms (vs 400 ms for ALB)
+* Requests are routed based on IP protocol data
 * NLB has **one static IP per AZ**, and **supports assigning Elastic IP** (helpful for whitelisting specific IP)
+* NLB nodes can have elastic IPs in each subnet
-* NLB are used for extreme performance,TCP or UDP traffic
+* NLB are used for extreme performance, TCP or UDP traffic
+* NLBs listen on TCP, TLS, UDP or TCP_UDP
+* A separate listener on a unique port is required for routing
 * Not included in the AWS free tier
 * Health Checks support the TCP, HTTP and HTTPS Protocols
 * Target Groups
   * EC2 instances
   * IP Addresses – must be private IPs
   * Application Load Balancer
+  * On-Premises

 #### Gateway Load Balancer

+* Used in front of virtual appliances
+* Example: Firewalls, Intrusion Detection and Prevention Systems, Deep Packet Inspection Systems, payload manipulation, ...
+* Operates at Layer 3 (Network Layer) – listens for all packets on all ports
+* Forwards traffic to the TG specified in the listener rules
+* Exchanges traffic with appliances using the GENEVE protocol on port 6081
 * Deploy, scale, and manage a fleet of 3rd party network virtual appliances in AWS
-* Example: Firewalls, Intrusion Detection and Prevention Systems, Deep Packet Inspection Systems, payload manipulation, ...
-* Operates at Layer 3 (Network Layer) – IP Packets
 * Combines the following functions:
   * Transparent Network Gateway – single entry/exit for all traffic
   * Load Balancer – distributes traffic to your virtual appliances
-* Uses the GENEVE protocol on port 6081
 * Target Groups
   * EC2 instances
   * IP Addresses – must be private IPs
+* Use Case:
+  * Load balance virtual appliances such as:
+    * Intrusion detection systems (IDS)
+    * Intrusion prevention systems (IPS)
+    * Next generation firewalls (NGFW)
+    * Web application firewalls (WAF)
+    * Distributed denial of service protection systems (DDoS)
+  * Integrate with Auto Scaling groups for elasticity
+  * Apply network monitoring and logging for analytics

-#### Classic Load Balancer
+#### Classic Load Balancer(Outdated)

 * Retired on 2022/8/15
 * Support TCP(Layer 4), HTTP & HTTPS(Layer 7)